overachiever-productions/S4/README.md

     GO
 ```

 4. Done.

 (If you want to re-install, simply re-run the original setup instructions.)

 [Return to Table of Contents](#table-of-contents)

 ## FEATURES AND BENEFITS
-The entire point of S4 is to simplify common DBA and other administrative tasks - by 'weaponizing' commonly-executed commands and operations into a set of standardized scripts.
+The entire point of S4 is to simplify common DBA and other administrative tasks - by 'weaponizing' commonly-needed operations into a set of standardized scripts.

 ### Simplified and Robust Backups
 S4 backup functionality streamlines the most-commonly used parts of the T-SQL BACKUP command into a simplified interface that provides simplified setup/management, enables easy automation (with high-context error details and alerts), and integration 'cleanup' or retention policies - all through a simplified interface.